Nonlinear biphasic mixture model: existence and uniqueness results: Non-dimensional equations

 {where $\mathbf{n}$ is the outward normal unit vector to the boundary $\partial\Omega.$}

-\section{{Non-dimensional Equations}}
+\section{{Non-dimensional equations}}

-Using the transformations $\hat{\textbf{x}}=\frac{\textbf{x}}{R},$ $\nabla'=R\nabla,$ $\hat{P}=\frac{P}{P_F},$ $\hat{\mathbf{V}}_f=\frac{\mathbf{V}_f}{\frac{RP_F}{\mu_f}},$ $\hat{\mathbf{U}}_s=\frac{\mathbf{U}_s}{\frac{R^3P_F}{\mu_f\nu}},$ $\mathbf{K}=\hat{\mathbf{K}}K_d,$ where $K_{d}$ is the hydraulic resistivity (drag coefficient) of the tumor tissue in the absence of deformation, $R$ is the length of the edge of the $d$-cube in which $\Omega$ is contained.
+Using the transformations $\hat{\textbf{x}}=\frac{\textbf{x}}{R},$ $\nabla'=R\nabla,$ $\hat{P}=\frac{P}{P_F},$ $\hat{\mathbf{V}}_f =\frac{\mathbf{V}_f}{\frac{RP_F}{\mu_f}},$ $\hat{\mathbf{U}}_s=\frac{\mathbf{U}_s}{\frac{R^3P_F}{\mu_f\nu}},$ $\mathbf{K}=\hat{\mathbf{K}}K_d,$ where $K_{d}$ is the hydraulic resistivity (drag coefficient) of the tumor tissue in the absence of deformation, $R$ is the length of the edge of the $d$-cube in which $\Omega$ is contained.
 The following dimensionless form of the governing equations (\ref{Eq15})-(\ref{Eq17}) (``hat'' is dropped for convenience) are available in $\Omega$

 In (\ref{Eq15a}) and (\ref{Eq16a}), $\mathbf{b}_f$ and $\mathbf{b}_s$ are modified non-dimensional body forces, $\varrho_{t}={\mathcal{Y}R^{2}\rho_{f}}/{\mu^{2}_{f}}$ is the dimensionless Young's modulus ${Y}$ associated with the solid phase.
-It contains the response of solid phase (cellular phase + extra cellular matrix) towards viscous drag due to interstitial fluid movement. $\alpha^2_{t}=L_P(A/V)\mu_f$ is the strength of solute source, and $Da=\frac{K_d\mu_f}{R^2}$ is the Darcy number (permeability parameter).
+It contains the response of the solid phase (cellular phase + extracellular matrix) towards viscous drag due to interstitial fluid movement. $\alpha^2_{t}=L_P(A/V)\mu_f$ is the strength of solute source, and $Da=\frac{K_d\mu_f}{R^2}$ is the Darcy number (permeability parameter).
 The corresponding boundary conditions are

 For the sake of writing convenience, set $\lambda=\frac{\lambda_f}{\mu_f},$ $\alpha_1=\frac{\varrho_t}{2(1+\nu_p)},$ $\alpha_2=\frac{\nu_p\varrho_t}{(1+\nu_p)(1-2\nu_p)},$ and $a_0=\alpha^2_t(1+L_rA_r).$ Observe that the system of equations (\ref{Eq15a})-(\ref{Eq17a}) is non-linear and fully coupled whenever $\boldsymbol{\varsigma}$ is equals to either $\mathbf{U}_s$ or $\nabla\cdot\mathbf{U}_s$ which is our primary interest for now.
 The main aim is to study the well-posedness of the nonlinear system (\ref{Eq15a})-(\ref{Eq17a}) subject to the data (\ref{Eq18ab}).